 I was convicted.

 I hugged the poor little boy and said how sorry I was.
 At the end of the party, I approached my son to share this news with him.
 I offered an idea, one that he surely would not easily accept.
 I challenged my sweet boy to give beyond measure.
 I asked him to give his beloved costume to the boy who is mean to him.
-He resisted as any five year old would…but then he grew warmer…as it resonated with him…that this poor kid didn’t have parents who cared enough to buy him a costume on Halloween…or perhaps didn’t have the money to buy him one.
+He resisted as any five year old would…but then he grew warmer…as it resonated with him…that this poor kid didn’t have a costume on Halloween.
+We didn’t know why, but we knew this boy was hurting because of it.

 This sad boy…who was angry at the world he was living in… went without.

 My son has several costumes to choose from and yet, his brand new “Flash” costume was his favorite.
 I had bought some costumes on clearance last year that he clearly liked too.
 I suggested he could wear one of those that evening Trick or Treating and give his Flash costume to the boy.